19th European Trend Day

 How to scale up the recovery of European landscapes by supporting nature’s inherent powers.

-Aza Raskin, Co-founder and President, Earth Species Project
+Aza Raskin, Co-founder, Earth Species Project (video)

-Using AI to Communicate with Other Species
+New Frontiers: Using AI to Communicate With Other Species

 Exploring the new advances in technology that offer the potential for two-way communication with other species, and how this might powerfully transform our relationship with the rest of nature.